Healthy Shorelines for Healthy Lakes

 - Maintaining or increasing property values.

 Natural buffers of native trees and shrubs can reduce pollution from entering the lake, thus keeping the freshwater healthy and safe.
 The shade generated by native plants can provide healthy lake temperatures while also giving fish and wildlife food, protection, rearing and resting sites.
-Strong roots bind the soil in place along the shoreline, absorb additional water, and redistribute it, reducing the potential for excess flooding.
+Strong roots bind the soil in place along the shoreline, absorb additional water, and redistribute it, reducing the potential for excess flooding and mitigating climate change impacts.
 Plant roots anchor the soil in place which reduces erosion and property loss.
-A naturalized shoreline is easy, long lasting and requires minimal maintenance.
-By creating a natural buffer you can help protect the overall water quality, reduce property loss and contribute to a healthy and vibrant lake community.
+A naturalized shoreline is easy, long lasting, and requires minimal maintenance.
+By creating a resilient shoreline with a natural buffer you can help protect the overall water quality, reduce property loss, and contribute to a healthy and vibrant lake community.

 About the Love Your Lake Program